Words from Elisa:

 I write and illustrate picture books because I've never outgrown a deep childhood urge to enter a magical world.
-As a child growing up in Los Angeles, I wished that my huge city could be more like the places in the books that I loved -- places where forests grew and seasons changed, where animals talked and anything was possible.
-I envied those characters who slid down rabbit holes, or visited with Charlotte and Wilbur, or flew with Peter Pan, or floated with Mary Poppins, or journeyed to Oz.
+As a child growing up in Los Angeles, I used to wish that my huge city were more like the places in the books that I loved -- places where forests grew and seasons changed, where animals talked and people could fly,.

 Painting with one of my big sisters.

-Here are some scenes from my childhood dollhouse.
+Here are some images of my childhood dollhouses.
 I recently learned that I was creating "paracosms", a word that describes the intensely imagined and ongoing, re-visited miniature worlds some children create.

 Frequently asked questions: